π¨ Before beginning to use the Quality Assurance tool, it's crucial to set it up in a way that suits our requirements for every existing QA Scorecard.

 While it's great to define narrow filters, it can be difficult to predict if every agent will support the same types of tickets within the week or have enough of these tickets to achieve the weekly QA rating goal.
 So how can we ensure that the weekly rating process goes smoothly?

 Review how many tickets each agent has supported weekly on average for the past 30 days that match your filter.
+Use the Preview panel on the right side of the screen to get an estimate of how many tickets are available for QA rating per agent weekly.
+This helps you verify your filters before saving!

 Using the example above ππ½, we can expect around 100 possible tickets to be rated after selecting our filter.
 As our limit is set to 5, we will have plenty of options to choose from for the QA rating.